FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Interactive_mode.md

 {
-    "title": "Using interactive mode",
+    "title": "Use  interactive mode ",
     "linkTitle": "Using interactive mode",
     "weight": "150"
-}# <span id="Using_interactive_mode"></span>Use interactive mode

-CFTUTIL can be used in an interactive mode, which consists of several operating modes that use the same CFTUTIL operations regardless of the operating system.
+}CFTUTIL can be used in an interactive mode, which consists of several operating modes that use the same CFTUTIL operations regardless of the operating system.

 ## <span id="Data_entry_in_command_line"></span>Data entry in command line